lenhanpham/ComChemKit/docs/developer.rst

 Developer Guide
 ===============

-This guide is for developers who want to contribute to the Gaussian Extractor project.
+This guide is for developers who want to contribute to the ComChemKit project.
 It covers the codebase structure, development setup, coding standards, and contribution guidelines.

 Project Overview
 ================